-Studies have shown that empowered patients have better chances of a positive outcome.
+Studies have shown that empower patients have better chances of a positive outcome.
 Empowering and educating patients can significantly bring down medical costs, create a positive patient experience and increase their loyalty.

 Fortunately, as healthcare becomes more patient-centric, the need for educating and empowering patients has also gained ground.
 Empowering patients creates in a powerful positive experience, bringing loyalty.
 Technology can be particularly useful in this context.
 We can use it to create a better, personalised hospital stay, educate them and follow up on their care.